-Plans to Rename the Whittemore School is an Outrage
+Renaming the UNH Whittemore School of Business is an Outrage

 By any measure of understanding, the pending* decision by the University of New Hampshire Board of Trustees to erase the Whittemore name from its School of Business and Economics, and replace it in honor of a contemporary, high achieving alumnus who recently made a large financial donation to the school, is a callous outrage.
 It is nothing less than a shallow, opportunistic disregard for the achievements of not only an extraordinary person, Laurence F. Whittemore, but of the efforts of a previous generation to honor one of its own.